gohugoio/hugo/docs/content/overview/quickstart.md

 * **content**: This is where you will store content of the website.
 Inside content, you will create sub-directories for different sections.
 Let's suppose your website has three actions -- `blog`, `article`, and `tutorial` then you will have three different directories for each of them inside the `content` directory.
 The name of the section i.e. `blog`, `article`, or `tutorial` will be used by Hugo to apply a specific layout applicable to that section.

 * **data**: This directory is used to store configuration files that can be used by Hugo when generating your website.
-You can write these files in YAML, JSON,or TOML format.
+You can write these files in YAML, JSON, or TOML format.

 * **layouts**: The content inside this directory is used to specify how your content will be converted into the static website.